 Double-hinged split cabinets are also available, which open like a book to offer access to rear panels, or to provide multiple layers of rack mounting space.
 Lockable and transparent doors are available on some models.

-Card racks (Figure 4) are chassislike enclosures used to assemble circuit boards and components into modular electronic instrumentation.
-The card rack itself is designed to mount in a 19-in. rack.
-Modules can be changed or rearranged for quickequipment modification.
+Card racks (Figure 4) are chassis-like enclosures used to assemble circuit boards and components into modular electronic instrumentation.
+The card rack itself is designed to mount in a 19 in rack equipment.
+Modules can be changed or rearranged for quick equipment modification.

 Modular systems can hold a number of individual sub-modules, each of which must mesh with rails, guides, connectors, lock screws, and other hardware within the modular chassis.
 Dimensional precision and stability are important to eliminate the possibility of binding and misalignment.